-During the Devonian time, over 350 million years ago, Michigan was covered by a shallow saltwater sea.
-That's where mass colonies of corals called Hexagonaria percarinata, commonly known as Petoskey Stones, thrived and flourished.
-The saltwater seascape must have been lit up with a quiltwork of colors by their mass colonies.
-Unfortunately, they became extinct at the end of the Permian Period's mass extinction.
+During the Devonian time slot, over 350 million years ago, Michigan was covered by a shallow, saltwater sea.
+That's where mass coral colonies called, Hexagonaria, percarinata, commonly known as Petoskey Stones, flourished.
+The ancient seascape must have been lit up with a quilt work of colors by their vast colonies.
+Sadly, they became extinct at the end of the Permian Period's mass extinction.

-The name “Petoskey” originated from an Ottawa fur trader chief named Petosegay.
-A northern Michigan city was named after him, except the name was modified to Petoskey.
+The name “Petoskey” originated from an Ottawa fur trader chief named, Petosegay.
+A northern Michigan city was named after him, later, the name was modified to Petoskey.
 Because the coral fossils are so abundant along Michigan shorelines, especially in the northern regions near the city of Petoskey, Governor George Romney signed a bill in 1965 making the Petoskey Stone the official state stone.

-When observing one of these fossils, you'll notice each visible coral hexagon structure held a single animal which opened a mouth to expose tentacles.
-The tentacles took in food and were also used to sting any organism or other corallite that came too close.
+Each individual coral hexagon structure called, corrallite, is visible in most Petoskey Stone fossils.
+Corallites held a single animal (polyp) which opened a mouth to expose tentacles.
+The tentacles took in food and were also used to sting other organism or even neighboring coral tentacles that came too close.
 Calcite, silica, and other minerals replaced the original corallite exoskeleton.
-The last photo example above demonstrates Lake Michigan's natural polishing process from the wind, wave, and sand movement.

 It's fun to find these curious coral fossils when beachcombing.
 Horn corals belonged to the extinct order of rugose corals which appeared as early as 450 million years ago until about 250 mya.
 That's an astounding 200 million years living on Earth.
 Their name derives from their unique horn-shaped chamber with its wrinkled (or rugose) wall.
-When viewed from its widest opening, it looks like a pinwheel where the coral polyps once poked out, sifting microorganisms passing by in the ocean currents.
-Some species grew two meters high up from the seafloor.
-They were mostly solitary, with a few exceptions that grew in mass colonies.
+When viewed from its widest opening, it looks like a pinwheel where the coral polyps once poked out from to sift microorganisms passing by in the ocean currents.
+Some species grew two meters high from the seafloor.
+They were mostly solitary animals, with a few exceptions that grew in mass colonies.

-The trail of chains in this beach-smooth limestone is another occasional fun find on the lakeshore.
-The chains are a dead give away for what's called "chain coral" from the Halysite family of the order Tabulate corals.
+The trail of chains in these beach-smoothed limestones is another occasional fun find on the lakeshore.
+The chains are a dead give away for what's called "Chain Coral" from the Halysite family of the order Tabulate corals.
 This is another coral type that began its reign during the Silurian Period approximately 450 years ago.
 As with most coral polyps, they possessed stinging cells which also grasped plankton floating by in the currents.
 As their coral polyps continued to multiply, they added more links to the chain, sometimes building large limestone reefs.

 You're combing the beach in search of something interesting to examine.
 You pick up a common smooth stone, admiring its sleek texture.
 Little did you know, it's actually a fossil.